mitmproxy/www/src/content/posts/releases/mitmproxy3/index.md

-## GSOC
+## GSoC

-Of special note during this release cycle is the work of our two brilliant [Google Summer of Code 2017](https://summerofcode.withgoogle.com/) students, who participated in mitmproxy's development under the umbrella of the [HoneyNet Project](https://www.honeynet.org/).
+Of special note during this release cycle is the work of our two brilliant [Google Summer of Code 2017](https://summerofcode.withgoogle.com/) students, who participated in mitmproxy's development under the umbrella of the [Honeynet Project](https://www.honeynet.org/).
 [Matthew Shao](https://github.com/matthewshao) made major improvements to the mitmproxy web interface, including adding a new options editor, vastly improving our